About the tool

-Keiichi Nakajima, General Manager of MS&AD Insurance Group
+Keiichi Nakajima, Former General Manager of MS&AD Insurance Group

 We expect our external asset managers to be integrating ESG analysis into investment decision-making.
 Included in this analysis is addressing natural capital risk exposure.
 WWF's recently launched RESPOND framework and tool provide new perspectives into natural capital risk that can be used to help inform asset managers’ decision making.